 When advice on the administration of the act is required, it is sought from one or several of the following: the Treasury Board of Canada Secretariat, Department of Justice legal counsel, the Office of the Privacy Commissioner (OPC), SSHRC’s ATIP consultant and other federal government ATIP offices.

 Privacy Act Delegation Order

-Two formal requests were received during the reporting period.
-This the same number as was received in 2015-2016.
-It is also slightly lower than the average of four formal requests per year over the last four fiscal years.
+One formal requests was received during the reporting period.
+This is one fewer than was received in 2016-2017.
+It is also slightly lower than the average of two formal requests per year over the last four fiscal years.

-Four informal requests for access to personal information were received and processed by the ATIP office over the course of the fiscal year.
+One informal request for access to personal information was received and processed by the ATIP office over the course of the fiscal year.
 SSHRC normally receives a higher number of informal requests compared to the number of formal requests.
 No consultations from other government institutions or organizations were received by SSHRC in the fiscal year.